Last updated on May 7th, 2020

 Saving doesn’t make one a winner

-Saving is a good habit (and a must at that), but that doesn’t make one a winner in the financial arena.
+Saving is a good habit (and a must at that), but that doesn’t necessarily make one a winner in the financial arena.

 And that’s where investing comes into the picture.

 Until you take your money out of your savings and put it into an instrument that can offer much more returns if you’re willing to take the associated risk, then your money becomes an investment waiting its right time to grow.
-All that’s left for you is to take that decision and commitment that next year will be much better financially for yourself and for your loved ones.
-(Also read related post – The Key to Your Great Wealth: Money Machines)
+All that’s left for you is to take that decision and commitment that this year will be much better financially for yourself and for your loved ones.
+(Also read the related post – The Key to Your Great Wealth: Money Machines)

 Investing helps you win over enemies of wealth